Director Tyler Perry calls for prayers, respect for Bobbi Kristina Brown

 Bobbi Kristina's family has not issued any statements on her condition since announcing in June that she had been moved to hospice care.

-(This story was refilled to add missing word, "a," in third paragraph)
+(The story was refiled to add the missing word, "a," in the third paragraph)

 (Reporting By Jill Serjeant; Editing by Lisa Lambert)